Site icon View from La Vila

 Walk off the platform towards the town centre and stroll over the railway bridge.
 Don’t worry about the trams – there’s a separate walkway for pedestrians.
 You get great views over the Rio Amadorio to the casas colgantes (hanging houses) on the walls of La Vila’s old town.

-Looking down from the rail bridge over the Amadorio to the hanging houses on the old town walls
+Looking down from the rail bridge over the Amadorio to the hanging houses on the old town walls and the road bridge.

 The tram bridge, La Vila.
 The tracks are narrow gauge – the rails are only 1 metre apart, compared with almost 1.7 metres for a mainline train.